snguyen2415/Simple-Robotic-Arm-For-Outreach/README.md

 Robotic arm is controlled by buttons and arduinos.
 The input of buttons outputs the following commands: open claw, close claw, wrist up, and wrist down.

 Worked on by Jason Branch and Sarah Nguyen
-Next iterations: resistors for SG90 servo motor
+Next iterations: resistors for SG90 servo motor, modification to base of robot